Netflix/falcor/documentation/router.md

 #### 3. The Rating Service

 This service can be used to retrieve predicted ratings for every user and title combination.
 In addition, if users choose to override the predicted rating, this service is used to store their preferred rating.
-The rating information may be updated frequently based on user input, and is therefore stored in a separate database.
+The rating information may be updated frequently based on user ratings, and is therefore stored in a separate database.

 Each of these services will inform a different portion of the virtual JSON object: